Umpriel/twitchContrib/README.md

 2. Create a twitch app in [console](https://dev.twitch.tv/console) (make it confidential)
 3. Create a new Vercel project and connect it to this repository.
 4. Deploy the project.
+`note:` make sure to copy the short url from the Vercel project to be used in the next step.
 5. If you already made .env file from local development just drag and drop the `.env` file into the Vercel settings > environment variables
-   If not then use the same steps in local development to get the vars then add them to the Vercel environment variables
+   If not then use the same steps in local development to get the vars then add them to the Vercel environment variables.
+The redirct uri has to be https://{your-vercel-app-url}/api/auth/callback
 6. Go to Storage > create a new database > Neon > It will be automatically added to the environment variables
 7. Redeploy the project from the Vercel dashboard > Deployments > New > Redeploy
 8. Go to https://dev.twitch.tv/console edit your app and setup the redirect uri to your vercel url (e.g. https://{your-vercel-app-url}/api/auth/callback )